wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 5. (In Works) How do we ensure changes like 3, above, are reflected?
 6. What is the best order for any of this?

-I think that 1 can be solved by having a different format so that concepts in Works are not mintable until they have been through the sameAs step.
+1 Can be solved by having a different format so that concepts in Works are not mintable until they have been through the sameAs step (and, in fact, if we're fetching them out of a DB at that point, why bother minting in Works, just go straight to having the canonicalID in there).

+In 2, the uniqueness constraints are really important for the way the existing minter works.
+I think this needs to be handled prior to, distinct from, or combined with minting in the concepts pipeline, to be stored in a separate database.

+This all points to the need for a minter service (passim).

+3 is a bit tricky:

 Day 1:
 D003027 = Q166907